Constitution & By-Laws

 - Section 4.
 General

-- An activity can be cancelled by the Club only upon the recommendation of the activity leader and a majority vote of the Board.
+- An activity can be cancelled by the Club only upon the recommendation of a majority vote of the Board.

-- All associate members must be sponsored by an adult member on an activity.
+- All associate members must be sponsored and accompanied by an adult member on an activity.

 Article XII – Dissolution